 Instructions

-- Add the red pepper flakes and parsley.
-Toss to mix.
-Season with some salt.
+- Stir in the red pepper flakes and mix.

 Isn't fettucine pasta made with eggs? - can you buy vegan versions?
 Please tell me where! 🙂